jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

 d) push_to_hub_13F_Reports.ipyng: pushed to Hugging Face hub the 13F Reports dataset.

-e) fine_tune_summarizer_model.py: It fine tunes the BART model facebook/bart-large-cnn to create an optimized model for 13F Reports summary using the jkv53/13F_Reports dataset in the Hugging Face Hub.
-   NOTE: The model is not yet created successfully, as it seems to need a GPU/TPU with large amounts of memory to train.

 This model is further optimized by training it with labeled data.
 Although fine-tuning an unsupervised BART model doesn't require label data, it can benefit from it.
 To do this, we modify the training data generation pipeline to generate an extra